 St. Anthony Foundation Have you wondered what you could do to make a difference in the lives of people who are poor or homeless?
 St. Anthony Foundation needs volunteers for several of its programs, including people to serve lunch in the free dining room.
 St. Anthonys serves 2,000 meals a day, 365 days a year.
 For more information, please call 415-241-2600, or visit www.stanthonysf.org.

 Free Legal Clinic Legal consultation for seniors is available for general legal rights, immigration and naturalization, housing and eviction, and public benefits.
 Services provided by Khin Mai Aung, staff attorney from the Asian Law Caucus, at Self-Help for the Elderly.
-Dates are: Nov.
-11, Dec.
-13, 27 from 9 a.m. to noon.
 No appointments.
-For more information contact Northeast Senior Center at 415-438-4800 (407 Sansome Street, 4th floor, San Francisco)
+For more information, contact Northeast Senior Center at 415-438-4800.
+(407 Sansome Street, 4th floor, San Francisco)

-Free Traditional Chinese Music Lessons The Chinese Culture Center is pleased to announce the commencement of ongoing workshops and lessons in traditional Chinese music, taught by acclaimed multi-instrumentalist Hong Wang, the artistic director of Melody of China, Inc. Beginning and intermediate classes will be held on Sunday from 10 a.m. to noon.
-Advanced classes for music teachers are on Thursday from 5:30 p.m. to 7:30 p.m. and Sunday 4p.m. to 6 p.m.
+Free Traditional Chinese Music Lessons The Chinese Cultural Center is pleased to announce the commencement of ongoing workshops and lessons in traditional Chinese music, taught by acclaimed multi-instrumentalist Hong Wang, the artistic director of Melody of China, Inc. Beginning and intermediate classes will be held on Sunday from 10 a.m. to noon.
+Advanced classes for music teachers are on Thursday from 5:30 p.m. to 7:30 p.m. and Sunday 4 p.m. to 6 p.m.
 The registration fee is $15, but all classes are free.
 Please bring your own instruments.
-For more information call 415-986-1822 (Chinese Culture Foundation, 750 Kearny Street, 3rd floor, San Francisco)
+For more information, call 415-986-1822.
+(Chinese Cultural Center, 750 Kearny Street, 3rd floor, San Francisco)